arsalanj/Mobile-Developer-Portfolio/README.md

 **Tech Used**
 - Swift, Objective-C
 - MVC
+- Firebase Analytics, Push Notifications and Crashlytics
+- Customized Speed Test control using APIs and flow used by Ookla for Speedtest.

 [`📲 Available on the App Store`](https://apps.apple.com/pk/app/my-optix/id1456128297)

 ## Hara Bhara Pakistan
-Hara Bhara Pakistan is an initiative that aims to drive the nation towards a greener and more sustainable future by uniting schools, businesses, communities, and individuals under the common goal of planting more trees in their respective capacities.
+Hara Bhara Pakistan is an initiative that aims to drive the nation towards a greener and more sustainable future by uniting schools, businesses, communities, and individuals under the common goal of planting more trees in their respective capacities.<br>
 The initial version was developed natively in Swift and Android, and later on migrated to the Flutter framework.

 <p align="center">
 <img src="https://github.com/arsalanj/Portfolio-Images/blob/main/HBP-1.png" width="200"/>